Cardiovascular Disease – Introduction

-Among the many diseases that threatens human mortality is cardiovascular disease.
+Among the many diseases that threaten human mortality is cardiovascular disease.
 Globally, it is the number one cause of death and there have been campaigns to get people to start looking after themselves to prevent the disease.
 Cardiovascular disease (CVD) revolves around the blood vessels or the heart and includes a wide range of diseases such as heart failure, congenital heart disease, stroke, and many others.

 Before we get into Linus Pauling‘s unified theory of human cardiovascular disease, it is important to understand the factors that contribute to the diseases.
 For instance, genetics increase the risk of getting heart diseases 3 fold while age contributes to heart disease as the changes occur in the vascular wall structure.
-Other factors are sex, physical inactivity, sleep disorders, celiac disease, diet, air pollution, socioeconomic status- low and middle-class earners are likely to be affected, smoking, and occupational exposure from certain toxins.
+Other factors are sex, physical inactivity, sleep disorders, celiac disease, diet, air pollution, and socioeconomic status- low and middle-class earners are likely to be affected, smoking, and occupational exposure from certain toxins.

 For the most part, the lifestyle we lead has something to do with cardiovascular disease.
 That explains why being inactive, smoking and diet are among the risk factors.
 Evidently, we can help prevent more deaths if we changed our lifestyles to minimize the risk.